webguru103/smooch-docs/pages/guide/ott-messengers.md

 ## Viber

 Our [Viber integration](https://app.smooch.io/integrations/viber) allows users to send you messages through a Viber Public Account.
-You will receive these messages in one of our other channels like Slack, HipChat or Help Scout.
+You will receive these messages in a business system or with Webhooks.
 Your replies will be sent back to users through the Viber Public Account.

 ### Create a Public Account